 Want to get wet?

-If the group was a little weaker, or everyone is just feeling like an easy fun cave, then a trip into M4 which is a stream cave, and beginners often enjoy that one the most due to getting to splash around in the stream.
+If the group was a little weaker, or everyone is just feeling like an easy fun cave, then a trip into M4 which is a stream cave can be good, and beginners often enjoy it due to getting to splash around in the stream.
 It is radically different to the other caves.
-Sometimes M4 is sumped off (the water is too high to pass) but when the water is down there are two very impressive chambers and a lot of good live decoration.
-You need a minimum of 2 sets of polypropelene thermal underwear with overalls on top for M4, or if you are the type who feels the cold easily then a wetsuit.
+Sometimes M4 is ‘sumped off’ (the water is too high to pass) but when the water is down there are two very impressive chambers and a lot of good live decoration.
+You need a minimum of 2 sets of polypropylene thermal underwear with overalls on top for M4, or if you are the type who feels the cold easily then a wetsuit.
 The water is cold, although not as cold as Tasmania or other serious caving areas.
-In M4 normally you’ll be totally immersed in it up to your neck at least once.
-While you are moving generally its okay, but if you stop for any reason you cool down quickly.
+In M4 normally you’ll be totally immersed in water up to your neck at least once.
+While you are moving generally it’s okay, but if you stop for any reason you cool down quickly.
 Be careful, and take in spare dry clothes in a dry bag.

-If the cavers don’t want to get wet, or don’t have the safety gear needed for a wet cave, then the final backup cave is Razor, although this has a VERY tight jagged awkward and generally pain in the bum squeeze not far in, and i’ve had to pull several stuck cavers out (one of which took over an hour with lots of tears and we were on the verge of calling in a proper rescue!), and after the squeeze there isn’t much to see, so i don’t do that one often.
+If the cavers don’t want to get wet, or don’t have the safety gear needed for a wet cave, then the final backup cave is Razor, although this has a very tight jagged awkward and generally pain in the bum squeeze not far in, which is challenging and has trapped multiple people for quite some time.

-Anyway if you are a beginner going to Buchan, these are the caves I would recommend you do (unless of course you have permits or know a local).
-I guarantee an amazing weekend!
+If you are a beginner going to Buchan, these are the caves I would recommend you do (unless of course you have permits or know a local).
+I guarantee an amazing weekend.